apache/incubator-graphar/docs/applications/out-of-core.rst

     if (!flag) break;
   }

-The file `test_cc_stream_example.cc`_ located inside the source tree contains the complete implementation for this algorithm.
+The file `cc_stream_example.cc`_ located inside the source tree contains the complete implementation for this algorithm.
 Also, we can only process active vertices (the vertices which are updated in the last iteration) and the corresponding edges, since an inactive vertex does not need to update its neighbors for this iteration.
-Please refer to `test_cc_push_example.cc`_ for the complete code.
+Please refer to `cc_push_example.cc`_ for the complete code.

 .. tip::